vestrapay-org/vestrapay-fe/README.md

-# vestrapay-frontend-
+# Vestrapay-Frontend

-This repository contains the merchant, back-office and checkout payment page
+This repository contains the merchant dashboard, back-office and hosted checkout payment page.